svalentin1984/timer-software/README.md

 Generic Examples
 ================

-In this sections we will present 2 usages examples: one for using a timer in a polling method and one using callbacks.
+In this sections we will present 2 usage examples: one for using a timer in a polling method and one using callbacks.
 In both cases, we only show the actual usage of the library.
 We presume that the rest of the preparations are made (the task function is called with a period of 1 ms)

 Example using callbacks
 -----------------------